toddledev/documentation/docs/03-get-started/01-overview/index.md

+---
+title: Get started with toddle
+description: toddle docs
+date: 2025-03-02
+updated: 2025-03-02
+author: Franz Baur
+tags:
+  - Get Started
+---

-# Getting Started with toddle
+# Get Started with toddle
 Whether you are creating a fully-fledged application or managing reusable components, Toddle offers a flexible and intuitive development environment.

 ## Projects in toddle - Apps and Packages